 The legislation doesn't leave local communities out of the process.
 If the local community has favorable siting and permitting standards, developers would permit the project locally without having to go to the Commission.

 - Peder Mewis, Regional Policy Director at CGA

 Michigan's Manufacturing Sector is #1 in the Midwest for Clean Energy

-Michigan ranks 3rd among the 9 Upper Midwest states within the Midcontinent Independent System Operator (MISO footprint) for solar and wind energy projects planned and in the MISO queue.
-Nationwide, Michigan ranks 16th for installed solar, wind, and storage energy projects.
-The state currently has 3,744 MW of operating wind, solar and energy storage, and there are another 2,070 MW of wind and solar projects in the MISO queue.
-Clean energy provides 8.6% of the state's electricity, which is enough to power 1.5 million homes with clean energy generated in Michigan.
+In addition to the new legislation, developments in Michigan's wind and solar sectors have earned the Great Lakes State a seat as one of the Midwest's top leaders in the transition to clean energy.
+Michigan ranks 3rd among the nine Upper Midwest states within the Midcontinent Independent System Operator (MISO) footprint for solar and wind energy projects in the MISO queue.
+Nationwide, Michigan ranks 17th for installed solar, wind, and storage energy projects.
+The state currently has 4,281 MW of operating wind, solar and energy storage, and there are another 13,557 MW of wind and solar projects in the MISO queue.
+Clean energy provides 8.4% of the state's electricity, which is enough to power 1.7 million homes with clean, affordable, reliable energy generated in Michigan.

 Michigan's Solar Story

 According to SEIA, as of September 2023, Michigan had 1,308 MW of installed solar capacity.
 Over the next five years, Michigan is estimated to add 3,375 MW of solar capacity.
 Nationwide, Michigan ranks 23rd in the nation for solar energy.

 Michigan's current operating capacity of renewable energy, combined with the projected growth rates and new legislation, is helping our nation achieve its clean energy goals.
 At the same time, the state will benefit from increased jobs in rural and urban communities and the economic development resulting from each project as it paves the way toward a sustainable, efficient, clean energy future.